EVORA-project/evora-ontology/models/docs/genBankFileOfTheConstruct.md

 # Slot: GenBank file of the construct (genBankFileOfTheConstruct)

-_A GenBank formatted file that contains detailed sequence and annotation information of a nucleic acid construct_
+_A GenBank formatted file that contains detailed sequence and annotation information of a nucleic acid construct._